 Take a day trip to one of the above islands.
-Vis, pronounced “Vees,” was off-limits to everyone save for the Yugoslav army until 1989 so the island has a very untouched vibe about it (there are no big hotels or resorts here).
+Vis, pronounced “Vees,” was off-limits to everyone save for the Yugoslav army until 1989 so the island has a very untouched vibe (there are no big hotels or resorts).

 Korcula’s Old Town in the island’s main town, also called Korcula, is nicely preserved and oh so easy on the eyes.
 Stroll around the historic town and you’ll see the name Marko Polo everywhere.
 That’s because the town claims—though there’s no sure proof—that the legendary traveler comes from there.
 The pošip grape, endemic to the island, produces a crisp and very drinkable white wine, so be sure to plop down at a café and order a glass.

-Mljet is home to a national park and covered in forest.
+Mljet is covered in forest and is home to a national park.
 Legend says that Odysseus was shipwrecked on Mljet for seven years.
 In addition to the dense forests, the island is dotted with small towns and some lingering Roman ruins.

 Day 6-7: Dubrovnik

 Explore Dubrovnik, Croatia’s most visited town.
 This city has grown to fame in recent years, owing to the onslaught of cruise ships and the filming of Game of Thrones.
-Walk the walls (200 HRK) and take the cable car up to the top of Mt.
-Srd (170 HRK) for an incredible view of this historic city.
+Walk the walls (33 EUR) and take the cable car up to the top of Mt.
+Srd (26.54 EUR round-trip) for an incredible view of this historic city (runs April-December).
+Also, don’t miss the 17th-century cathedral and the 15th-century clock tower.
 If there are cruise ships docked in town when you arrive, expect a horde of tourists to invade the walled Old Town.
-Also, don’t miss the 17th-century cathedral and the 15th-century clock tower.
 To get away from the city, take a day trip to Lokrum, an island off the coast where you can swim and hike.

 Croatia: A Two-Week Itinerary